Bike the Volcano Country

 Following the Tongariro River in the Kaimanawa Forest Park, this is an adventurous ride in the Ruapehu region for the intermediate rider.
 This mix of single track and old forest road can be done a loop track by following the state highway back to your starting point.

-Starting from either the car park at the Pillars of Hercules or from the car park off Tree Trunk Road, ride through old lava flows and native forest.
+Starting from either the car park at the Pillars of Hercules or from the car park off Tree Trunk Road, the Tree Trunk Gorge ride through old lava flows and native forest.
 If starting from the Pillars of Hercules end of the trail, there is a challenging climb to get to the rewarding riverside ride, including some river crossings and bridges.
 Then enjoy a slightly technical descent before one last climb.

 - Shuttle and bike hire services are available from Taupo and Turangi